 Interest groups

-Laos is among a handful of East and Southeast Asian countries for which survey projects such as Asia Barometer Survey do not provide data.
-Similarly, Laos is not included in the World Value surveys.
-Therefore, how strong the approval of democratic performance and institutions in Laos cannot be assessed.
+Laos is among a handful of East and Southeast Asian countries for which survey projects such as the Asia Barometer Survey provide no data.
+Similarly, Laos is not included in the World Values Surveys.
+Therefore, the extent of approval of democratic performance and institutions in Laos cannot be assessed.

 Approval of democracy